tylerlaberge/Jasper/README.md

 ## Steps

-Steps are one of the most important part of our behavioural tests.
-They define the actual implementation of our tests and are used by scenarios and feaures to define expected behaviours.
+Steps are one of the most important part of our behavioral tests.
+They define the actual implementation of our tests and are used by scenarios and features to define expected behaviours.

 ### Creating a simple step